cdray527/weather-app/README.md

 # Weather App

-A simple weather application built with Remix and Jotai
+A simple weather application built with Remix and DaisyUI, featuring state management powered by Jotai.

 ## Features